Ilario Pantano: Recommendations

 Under U.S. military law, the decision as to whether a court-martial should take place lay solely with General Huck, who dropped all charges.

 Support

 Pantano received support from internet websites and organizations which specialize in supporting the troops.
 He received backing from certain talk radio personalities, specifically Michael Savage who spent day after day raising awareness of Pantano's situation and even conducted several interviews with Pantano and his family.

 North Carolina's Third District U.S. Representative Walter B. Jones introduced House Resolution 167 which expressed the support of the House of Representatives for Pantano.
 On February 25, Congressman Jones wrote a letter to President Bush asking for his support for Pantano.

-On April 14, 2005, the Association for Los Angeles County Deputy Sheriffs sent a letter to then President Bush endorsing House Resolution 167 in support of Ilario Pantano.
+On April 14, 2005, the Association for Los Angeles County Deputy Sheriffs sent a letter to then President Bush endorsing House Resolution 167 in support of Pantano.